TFL Bylaws

 C. Each franchise has one vote in all TFL matters, even if that team has multiple owners.

 E. New franchises may be granted to expand the league or to replace another franchise.
-The Commissioner shall recommend an owner is such cases.
+The commissioner shall recommend an owner is such cases.
 That owner must be approved by a majority vote of the existing owners.
 Once approved, the new owner shall have the same rights as the rest of the owners until such time as he/she forfeits his/her franchise either voluntarily or through non-payment of dues.

 F. If any owner violates TFL rules or the competitive spirit of the TFL rules, the commissioner can recommend his/her franchise be retired.
 A two-thirds or more vote of the owners is required to strip the franchise from an owner.